masaki/jenkins-travis-yml-plugin/README.md

 9. after_deploy
 10. after_script

-if you have any failire on your build and want to review the final generated, you should declare the enviroment variable `` either on your node or in jenkins.
+If you have any failure on your build and want to review the final generated, you should declare the environment variable `DEBUG_TRAVIS_YML` either on your build node or in jenkins.

 ## Development